Neck Strain (cont.)

 When to Seek Medical Care

-If your symptoms do not go away as expected or if new symptoms appear, you should seek medical attention without delay.
+If one's symptoms do not go away as expected or if new symptoms appear, seek medical attention without delay.

-- Call your doctor if you experience the following symptoms:
+- Call a doctor if experiencing the following symptoms:

 - Severe, unremitting neck pain

 - Neck pain unaffected by changes in position or pain that is not controlled or if relief is not provided with appropriate medication